Body Composition Measurements:

 A whole body DEXA scan takes several minutes and requires the participant to remove all metal (in clothing and jewelry) from the body.
 Bone density scans (hip, spine, forearm) are shorter in duration.

-Body composition measurements are performed on research participants only and not the general public.
+Body composition measurements can be performed on research participants and the general public.
+Please see our BOD POD page for more information here.